-To assess whether UMAP distance captured known interactions as well as pairwise correlation, we used a dataset of 1060 protein interactions determined from co-immunoprecipitation followed by mass spectrometry.2 The UMAP clustering data captured these complexes more sensitively and with more precision than previous pairwise correlation-based metrics (AUC pairwise correlation = 0.73, AUC UMAP = 0.84, Figure 2A).
-UMAP distance also captured known interacting pairs better than distance in high-dimensional space (AUC = 0.56) and distance in PCA space (AUC =

-0.70), suggesting that the UMAP dimensionality reduction itself adds value in the identification of interactions (Figure 2A, Supplemental Figure 1A).
+Comparison of UMAP distance to other protein interaction metrics.
+To assess whether distance in UMAP space captured known interactions as well as pairwise correlation, we used three gold-standard interaction datasets: (1) protein interactions determined by co-immunoprecipitation followed by mass spectrometry2; (2) gene interactions from stringDB18, which are derived from a probabilistic metric based on multiple evidence channels including yeast two-hybrid, pathway annotations, and co-expression; and (3) interactions from CellMAP19, which are derived from an experimental screen for synthetic genetic interactions.
+The UMAP distance metric captured protein complexes more sensitively and with more precision than previous pairwise correlation-based metrics (AUC pairwise correlation = 0.73, AUC UMAP = 0.84, Fig. 2a).
+UMAP distance also captured known interacting pairs better than distance in high-dimensional space (AUC = 0.56) and distance in PCA space (AUC = 0.70), suggesting that the UMAP dimensionality reduction itself adds value in the identification of interactions (Fig. 2a, Supplementary Fig. 1a).
+Across each gold-standard interaction dataset, UMAP distance performed better than several other standard approaches for analyzing the transcriptome data, including PCA, random orthonormal projections20, and tSNE (Supplementary Fig. 1a, b).

 Performing clustering in UMAP space ought to produce clusters containing more true interactions than distance in other spaces.
 To test whether similar results were obtained without UMAP dimensionality reduction, we clustered the data in PCA space.
-Clustering in PCA space identified 8/50 clusters with perfect overlap to UMAP clusters, and 34/50 overlapping by at least 50% (Supplemental Figure 1B).
+Clustering in PCA space identified 8/50 clusters with perfect overlap to UMAP clusters, and 34/50 that overlap by at least 50% (Supplementary Fig. 1c).